 What medications may be given along with the procedure?

 Progesterone is often the main medication that a woman will continue to take after the embryo transfer.
-Taking supplemental progesterone will not only help increase the chances of pregnancy, but progesterone is also vital to sustain a pregnancy.
-Progesterone is often discontinued once a pregnancy has been confirmed and is producing adequate amounts of progesterone on it’s own.
+Taking supplemental progesterone will not only help increase the chances of pregnancy, but progesterone is also vital to sustaining a pregnancy.
+Progesterone is often discontinued once a pregnancy has been confirmed and is producing adequate amounts of progesterone on its own.